winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 TBD - tests results per entry point

-**Disclaimer**: Developers that have write access and can create PRs but didn't signed-up to Wing Cloud will not be able to create a preview environments.
+**Disclaimer**: Developers that have write access and can create PRs but didn't signed-up to Wing Cloud will not be able to create preview environments.
 In this case the above comment will contain a direct link for signing up to Wing Cloud.
 After signing up, the developer will be able to create a preview environment for the PR and one will be created automatically after the next code change.